Handicap Guidelines: Setting Initial Handicaps

 Recording New Handicaps

-Croquet England Associates are required to record their new handicaps in the members' area of the website - the office is not responsible for this.
+Croquet England Associates are required to record their new handicaps in the Subscribers' Area of the website - the office is not responsible for this.
 Players who do not have the means to do this should contact their club secretary.